Rest in dependence

 Experiencing the liberating joy of surrendering independence, knowing the peace of quiet stillness in the presence of God, and learning to live diligently in the freedom of grace is slowly teaching me to be as bold as a lion.

-If I have confessed my sin to God, my account is settled.
+If I have confessed my sin to God and repented of it, my account is settled.
 I am right with Him through the life, death and resurrection of Jesus Christ.
 If I have surrendered control over to Him I can stand and face Him.
 I do not have to look back over my shoulder in fear anymore.
 If my sins are covered by God’s grace my past will not be pursuing me, only goodness and mercy, and for all the days of my life.

 I am free to honour Him with my daily trust and delight in Him; to live diligently for Him, serving Him in the big things and the small; and to reveal my love for Him in all that I think and say and do.
 I am free to follow the longing to turn from my sin, not because what I do has any power to buy my way out of His debt, but because I love Him.